stradaa/GraFT-App/README.md

-# GraFT-Application-Dev
+# GraFT-Application

-This repository contains the open source development of the stand-alone application for GraFT using MATLAB.
+This repository contains the open source stand-alone and MATLAB app for GraFT.

 GraFT (Graph-Filtered Temporal) dictionary learning is a signal extraction method for spatio-temporal data.
 GraFT uses a diffusion map to learn a graph over spatial pixels that enables for stochastic filtering of learned sparse representations over each pixel's time-trace.
 The sparse representations are modeled as in a hierarchical dictionary learning framework with correlated decompositions over the graph.